-- 1. Describe programs implemented that enhance sustainability at any level or any functional area of the Military Department or Defense Agency. - 2.
-Describe initiatives taken to transfer sustainability lessons learned to other parts of DoD. - 3.
+- 1. Describe programs implemented that enhance sustainability at any level or any functional area of the DoD Component. - 2.
+Describe initiatives taken to transfer sustainability lessons learned to other parts of DoD - 3.
 Describe community involvement, activities, and affiliations with civic and environmental organizations in sustainability. - 4.
 Describe cooperation with federal, state, local agencies, organizations, and academic institutions on sustainability activities. - 5.
 Describe efforts to gather community stakeholder input in establishing sustainability objectives relevant to the mission.